Prohibited AI Practices Under the EU AI Act

 Emotion recognition is permitted in workplaces and educational settings when used for:

 Emotion recognition AI used outside of workplaces and education — for example, in market research with informed consent, or in clinical therapy settings — is not prohibited under Article 5.
-However, it is classified as a limited-risk system under Article 50 and is subject to transparency obligations: individuals must be informed that they are being subjected to emotion recognition.
+However, it is classified as a limited-risk system under Article 50 transparency obligations: individuals must be informed that they are being subjected to emotion recognition.

 Article 5(1)(g) prohibits AI systems that categorise natural persons based on their biometric data to deduce or infer sensitive characteristics, specifically: